 In keeping with the carefully developed Learning Model uniquely embraced by BYU-Idaho, students and instructors are encouraged to seek, recognize and note spiritual impressions regarding the subjects of study.
 You are also strongly encouraged to engage in meaningful exchanges inside and outside of class.
 Your purposeful sharing—academic, personal and practical—is critical to the success of this class.
 Please do your coursework with an attitude of listening and learning.
 Lovingly support others in doing the same.

 Successful Marriages & Families: Proclamation Principles and Research Perspectives by A. Hawkins, D. Dollahite, & T. Draper.
 ISBN: 978C0842528030

 The required textbook for this course is a low cost auto access digital textbook.
-Access the textbook using the link provided in the Textbook Access module of this course.
+Access the textbook using the Auto Access Dashboard link provided in the course menu.
 Your student financial account will be charged automatically on the first day of class.

 If you do not want to use the digital textbook (perhaps you already purchased the print version of the textbook), you must opt out or you will be charged for the digital textbook.